 - THROUGHPUT_FACTOR pragma must be used on Template functions. - THROUGHPUT_FACTOR pragma must be used with SUPPORTS_STREAMING pragma. - Only one THROUGHPUT_FACTOR pragma can be specified for an xmcImportFunction block. - The block function will be called with actual arguments that have cyclic ARRAY_RESHAPE directives with factor=TF (see example below).
-For more information on the ARRAY_RESHAPE pragma, refer to pragma SDS async in the SDx Pragma Reference Guide (UG1253). - The read accesses from a non-scalar input argument of the function should be compliant with the requirements for streaming, and Vivado HLS should be able to combine groups of TF reads into 1 read of the reshaped array. - The write accesses into a non-scalar output argument of the function should be compliant with the requirements for streaming, and Vivado HLS should be able to combine groups of TF writes into 1 write of the reshaped array.
+For more information on the ARRAY_RESHAPE pragma, refer to HLS Pragmas in the Vitis Unified Software Platform Documentation (UG1416). - The read accesses from a non-scalar input argument of the function should be compliant with the requirements for streaming, and Vivado HLS should be able to combine groups of TF reads into 1 read of the reshaped array. - The write accesses into a non-scalar output argument of the function should be compliant with the requirements for streaming, and Vivado HLS should be able to combine groups of TF writes into 1 write of the reshaped array.